oysteinvolden/vision-based-navigation/README.md

 **Configuration**

-It is assumed that trained model parameters and configuration (cfg) file is available for YoloV3 (darknet).
+It is assumed that the trained model parameters and configuration (cfg) file is available for YoloV3 (darknet).

 - darknet folder:
 	- Adjust Makefile such that GPU, Opencv, CuDNN, CuDNN_HALF and OpenMP is enabled (uncommented).
-	- Also Enable jetson Xavier Arch and disable all other (in Makefile).
+	- Also enable jetson Xavier Arch and disable all other (in Makefile).

 - darknet_ros folder:
 	- Put trained model parameters to the yolo_network_config/weights folder.